duc-cnzj/ip/README.md

 # if use taobao.
 $client->useProvider('taobao');

-# default use both baidu and taobao. if you want use both, pls set baidu ak secret.
+# default use all provider. if you want use all, pls set secret for each provider.
 $client->setProviderConfig('baidu', ['ak' => 'xxxxxxxxxxxx']);
+$client->setProviderConfig('ali', 'xxxxxxxxxxxx');

 # package will try 3 times when provider response error. use try method to reset tryTimes.
 $client->setIp('xxx.xxx.xxx.xxx')->try(10);